pixie-io/pixie/DEVELOPMENT.md

 5) Golden image

-Once all the above is working and the first cache has been build, bake an image of your VM for safekeeping.
+Once all the above is working and the first cache has been built, bake an image of your VM for safekeeping.